Have you heard of glutamine? Do you know what it does or why it’s important?

-Glutamine has been found to be more easily absorbed by leukocytes than glucose making it a more readily available source of energy for your immune system to use.
+Glutamine has been found to be more easily absorbed by leukocytes than glucose, making it a more readily available source of energy for your immune system to use.

 Anabolism is when the body prevents muscle breakdown and encourages the process of protein synthesis which we mentioned earlier.
 Catabolism in this sense is when the body breaks down muscle mass.

 If you’re looking to maintain your gains, or even preserve lean muscle while you lose weight, you’ll want to prevent muscle breakdown as best as you can.

-Now, one thing to consider is that if you eat a diet that is moderate to high protein and take the post-workout stack, you are most likely getting enough glutamine.
+Now, one thing to consider is that if you eat a diet that is moderate to high in protein and take the post-workout stack, you are most likely getting enough glutamine.

 Could you supplement with more?
-Absolutely, but depending on your lifestyle, overall health, and goals… it would be much less important and like I said, most likely not needed.
+Absolutely, but depending on your lifestyle, overall health, and goals… it would be less important and like I said, most likely not needed.

 Wellness – Lastly, glutamine is used to improve one’s overall health.
 Glutamine has been found, for example, to improve a leaky gut.

 Leaky gut has to do with the permeability of the digestive tract.
-If you have leaky gut, your body has a harder time preventing bacteria and other toxins from escaping your digestive tract.
-To promote better gut health, experts have found that taking extra glutamine supplements have been helpful.
+If you have a leaky gut, your body has a harder time preventing bacteria and other toxins from escaping your digestive tract.
+Glutamine supplementation can build the intestinal cells to keep the contents of your gut contained.

-We’ve already touched on this point somewhat when we mentioned why people use this supplement, but let’s drill down further into thebenefits of glutamine.
+We’ve already touched on this point somewhat when we mentioned why people use this supplement, but let’s drill down further into the benefits of glutamine.